 The object aims to draw attention toward the desolate spaces between the many residential panel buildings in this neighborhood.
 The spaces that were once a playground for children have either turned into parking lots or have become inaccessible and repulsive, their original social function – gone.
 And so are children playing outdoors – their games have moved to the virtual world.

-PLAY 2.0 is part of the art interventions, curаted by The Fridge and realized as part of “Sense of a City: Inclusive, Safe and Sustainable Plovdiv”, a project by the Bulgarian Fund for Women, implemented as a part of the program Plovdiv – European Capital of Culture 2019.
+PLAY 2.0 is part of the art interventions, curаted by The Fridge and realized as part of “Sense of a City: Inclusive, Safe and Sustainable Plovdiv”, a project by the Bulgarian Fund for Women, implemented as part of the program Plovdiv 2019 – European Capital of Culture.